GreedyGauntlet/PINS/README.md

 (located in the `vendor/premake/bin` folder) and modify the respective build script.

 This will generate all the solution files needed using premake.
 Once that succeeds, you're all set!
-You can now open the .sln file in Visual Studio 2019 and start using Flora!
-The startup project should be specified to Fauna, so you'll be able to just press Run and Debug to try it out!
+You can now open the .sln file in Visual Studio 2019 and start using PINS!
+The startup project should be specified to PINS, so you'll be able to just press Run and Debug to try it out!